 Child restraints and booster seats vary considerably in size, and some may fit in certain seating positions better than others.
-Do not install a child restraint in any rear seating position where it cannot be installed securely.

 Depending on where you place the child restraint and the size of the child restraint, you may not be able to access adjacent seat belts or LATCH anchors for additional passengers or child restraints.
 Adjacent seating positions should not be used if the child restraint prevents access to or interferes with the routing of the seat belt.